GirlsCodeLincoln/Curriculum/Hardware/readme.md

 sense.clear((red, green, blue))
 ```

-15. We can also directly controlthe LED pixels on the Sensehat as well by directly setting them.
-Each Pixel is numbered using a x,y access from the top left starting at 0.
-Enter the following code to turn the pixels different colors and click run.
+16. We can also directly control the LED pixels on the Sensehat as well.
+Each sensehat pixel is numbered using a x,y axis from the top left starting at 0.
+There are `8` pixels on the sensehat in each direction.
+Enter the following code to turn specific pixels different colors and click run.

 ```
 from sense_hat import SenseHat